UgnilJoZ/alphamg/README.md

 * Taiga

 Sometimes a river will cross your way.
 There are also mountains.
-(I call the last two "height biomes" – they will coexist with the ones in list)
+(I call the last two "height biomes" – they will coexist with the ones in the list)

 I will also try to implement "becks" – tiny small rivers that do not divide land, but flow over it.

+Thread in the Minetest forum: https://forum.minetest.net/viewtopic.php?f=9&t=13074

 ## Install
 To install, put this repository's content into "{Your minetest directory}\mods\alphamg".
 (On Unixoids like Linux, there will be of course "forward" slashes.)